nasrina081/SeeingEye/README.md

-# seeing-eyes
+# Seeing Eye

+Passionate about accessibility in tech and AI enthusiast 🌟 🏆 Winner of Best Beginner College Hack at Technica 2021 🏅

-Seeing Eyes helps the visually impaired identify objects via a webcam.
-If a person holds up an object to the webcam, the website will identify it via a text blurb at the bottom.
+👁️‍🗨️ Presenting Seeing Eye: Empowering the visually impaired to identify objects through a webcam.
+When an object is shown to the webcam, the website provides instant object identification via a text blurb.
+From plastic bottles to cellphones, Seeing Eyes recognizes a variety of items.
-Seeing Eyes can recognize plastic bottles, notebooks, pens, scissors, vitamin bottles, gum, cellphones, people, and cups.

-I was inspired to create this website because of an app I heard of that allows blind and seeing people to connect.
-The app allows the seeing person to help identify what the object they're holding is.
-The app always had such a large queue of seeing people wanting to help the blind, so I never got a chance to help.
-However, now I can help way more than one person!
+🌟 Inspired by an app connecting the blind and sighted, I developed this project to provide efficient assistance.
+Unlike the app's queue, Seeing Eyes helps multiple users without delay.

+📁 Check out the project code and details below!